 Having your car's air conditioning serviced annually means you generally protect against costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioning system actually saves you money because it minimises fuel consumption.

 Your car should be brought to a qualified workshop such as Black Widow Automotive on a regular basis to make sure the air conditioning system continues performing as it should as well as having the mechanics assess the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can provide a warning about any components that may need renewing in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can provide a warning about any components that may need renewing in the near future or those that are already worn beyond repair.

 Black Widow Automotive in Wallan East are qualified to perform air conditioning repairs, services and regas on most makes and models.

 Air Conditioning FAQ's

 An automotive air conditioning system contains four basic parts - the compressor, a pump driven by a belt to compress and circulate refrigerant gas, a radiator like unit called a condenser to redistribute heat and condense gas to a liquid, the evaporator (a type of heat exchanger) to exhaust the heat from the car and dehumidify refrigerant and an expansion device either an orifice tube or a thermal expansion valve (TXV), (dependent on the kind of air-con system used).

 Your car air conditioner system is designed to remove the heat from the air in the passenger area of the car and sending it to the outside, leaving only cooled or 'conditioned' air to be redistributed.
 As hot air is passed across the fins of the evaporator the heat is easily absorbed by the refrigerant (in gas form), effectively removing the heat from the air in the car and taking it outside.